grepString/SuperSprayPaintMod/README.md

 # SuperSprayPaint Mod for Drive Beyond Horizons

-A simple mod that allows you to spawn paint bombs with various colors and finishes.
-Press F5 to instantly spawn two of each color paint bomb (one matte, one metallic) in a neat grid layout in front of your character.
+This mod allows you to spawn paint cans with various colors and finishes.

 ## Features

-- Spawn paint bombs with various colors and sheen types
+- Spawn paint cans with various colors and sheen types
 - Simple one-key operation (F5)
 - Organized grid layout for easy selection
-- Spawns both matte and metallic versions of each color
+- Spawns 4 matte and 4 metallic versions of each color
-- Lightweight and non-intrusive

 ## Usage

 ### Controls

-1. Face the direction where you want the paint bombs to appear
+1. Face the direction where you want the paint cans to appear and look straight ahead with your crosshair (or even slightly up from the horizon)
-2. Press `F5` to instantly spawn all paint bombs in a grid in front of your character
+2. Press `F5` to instantly spawn all paint cans in a grid in front of your character
 3. Each color will have two variants:
-   - Regular (matte) finish
+   - Matte finish (white cans)
-   - Metallic finish (positioned slightly behind the matte version)
+   - Metallic finish (black cans)
-4. The paint bombs will be arranged in a neat grid for easy selection

 ### Available Colors